How to Scale and Automate Your Online Reviews

 1. Automation will save you time.

 The most obvious benefit is that your office manager won’t have to sit down at the end of the day, review every job that was finished, and send individual emails to customers asking for feedback.
 Depending on the number of jobs your company can cover and how many office admins you have, this task can take anywhere from a few minutes to over an hour.
 When automating, all these work hours are returned to the company and can be directed towards more important challenges.
+According to the experts at G2, office automation in general will be a great time and money saver for your business.

 2. There’s no room for human error when you automate reviews.